00aka/Owen_BlueStampPortfolio/index.md

 - 2 DC motors
 - 2 treads
 - 4 wheels
-- 1 Arduino microcontroller
+- 1 Arduino UNO microcontroller
 - 1 Arduino Nano microcontroller
 - 1 L298N Motor Driver
 - 2 hc-05 bluetooth modules
-- 1 USB cable
 - 1 9V battery
 - 1 Half Breadboard
 - 2 (half?) perf boards
 - 4 Push Buttons
+- Lots of jumper wires

 I had to assemble the treads and wheels and the body together with a scrappy manual, but I got it done.
 The 2 DC motors are attatched to the wheels under the body, and same with the L298N Motor Driver, ziptied underneath the body.
 The Arduino microcontroller is placed on the middle of the body, and the 9V battery is placed next to the audino.
 A half breadboard is used for the bluetooth module and the ultrasonic sensor.
 The ultrasonic sensor is placed on top of the battery, but taped on for an easy change of battery if needed.
 The USB cable is only needed to upload code from the computer to the Arduino.